-Nevertheless, in October 2006, the FNE issued its 'Internal Concentration Operation Guidelines' (the Guidelines) establishing very conservative thresholds for their own internal review.
-According to the Guidelines, the FNE will presume that a concentration transaction that does not exceed the following thresholds will have no potential antitrust effect and, therefore, the FNE will rule out a further investigation.
-For this effect, the FNE will use the Herfindahl-Hirschman Index or market concentration (HHI):
+Nevertheless, in October 2012, the FNE issued a new version of its 'Internal Concentration Operation Guidelines' (the Guidelines) establishing certain thresholds for its own internal review.
+According to the Guidelines, the FNE will use the Herfindahl-Hirschman Index (HHI) and will presume that a transaction that does not exceed the following thresholds will have no potential antitrust effect and, therefore, the FNE will rule out a further investigation:

-- if the post-merger index is lower than 1000; - if the post-merger index is 1000<HHI<1800 (the value of this index indicates a moderately concentrated market), and ΔHHI>100; and - if the post-merger index is HHI>1800 (the value of this index indicates a highly concentrated market) and ΔHHI>50.
+- if the post-merger index is lower than 1,500 points; - if the post-merger index is between 1,500 and 2,500 points (which indicates a moderately concentrated market), and the change in the HHI is below 200 points; and - if the post-merger index above 2,500 points (which indicates a highly concentrated market) and the change in the HHI is below 100 points.